PoojithaAlam/BrowseMate/README.md

-# 🌐 Browser MCP Agent
+# 🌐 BrowseMate - *An AI-powered agent that browses the web like a human.*

 Control a browser using natural language, powered by LLMs, Puppeteer, and Python's asyncio.